From the President

 The State Coalition of Probation Organizations is proud to recognize Robert Bloe, Deputy Probation Officer from San Bernardino Probation Department as our 2018 Officer of the Year recipient.
 Officer Bloe is a long time San Bernardino Probation Department employee who has worked in their institutions and field services divisions.

-Shelby Featherston is Our 2019 SCOPO Jim Frayne Scholarship Winner!
+Lorena Felix is Our 2020 SCOPO Jim Frayne Scholarship Winner!

-SJCPOA would like to congratulate Shelby Featherston on her selection for the State Coalition of Probation Organizations Jim Frayne Academic Scholarship.
-Shelby was selected as the winner of this scholarship given by SCOPO every year.
-Shelby is the daughter of member Kristen Featherston and Phil Featherston.
-Congratulations Shelby on receiving the SCOPO Jim Frayne Scholarship!!
+SCOPO would like to congratulate Lorena Felix on her selection for the State Coalition of Probation Organizations Jim Frayne Academic Scholarship.
+Lorena was selected by SCOPO as this years award recipient that is given yearly.
+Lorena is the daughter of member Sandra Lopez and Juan Carlos Felix.
+Congratulations Lorena on receiving the SCOPO Jim Frayne Scholarship!

 President Brian Ronan